REJUVENATION OF THE LOWER FACE

 Swelling and discoloration are to be expected to a certain degree in the neck and behind the ears, but both generally dissipate within one to two weeks after the procedure.
 If one has flown in for the procedure, it is generally possible to safely fly back at one week following the procedure.

-Following a face-lift procedure, the "hands of the clock" are essentially turned back on a permanent basis.
+Following a face-lift procedure, the “hands of the clock” are turned back for the long term.
 Physiologically one is still the same age, but the appearance of the face is generally, of course, more youthful.
-There can be anywhere from 10 to 20 years of improvement in ones facial physiologic appearance.
-However, we will still age and the manifestations of the aging process will continue to exert their affects on the face as the years go by.
-Nevertheless, when comparing ones youthful appearance (after having had a facelift) to ones peers and/or siblings, the sense of a more youthful appearance continues over time.
-As a general concept one can expect that there is a return to baseline appearance in about 10 years; however, one is still 10 years ahead of peers.
-A percentage of individuals who undergo a facelift may desire a repeat face-lift after ~ten years.
+There can be anywhere from 10 to 20 years of improvement in one’s facial physiologic appearance.* However, we will still age and the manifestations of the aging process will continue to exert their affects on the face as the years go by.
+Nevertheless, when comparing one’s youthful appearance (after having had a facelift) to one’s peers and/or siblings, the sense of a more youthful appearance continues over time.
+As a general concept one can expect that there is a return to baseline appearance in about 10 years; however, one is still 10 years ahead of peers.* A percentage of individuals who undergo a facelift may desire a repeat face-lift after ~ten years.
 This is easily and very effectively accomplished.

 Contact NW Face today for more information about the Facelift procedure in Kirkland & Seattle!